 Without the big toe and the thumb, fighting in battle with a sword on foot as they did back then, left you useless.
 You were just eating scraps that fell under the table with no balance and no grasp.

-In order to walk in the ways of Yahweh, we need to be able to grasp his Words, His voice, and His direction, and we need BALANCE to get there.
+In order to walk in the ways of Yah, we need to be able to grasp his Words, His voice, and His direction, and we need balance to get there.

 A balanced person has qualities that rest on a couple principles.